tchx84/Gameeky/docs/basics/en/index.md

 Once in the game, the user's character can be controlled with two methods:

 * Keyboard controls.
 To see the full list of key bindings, go the menu and select the *Keyboard Shortcuts* option.
 * Mouse controls.
-To see the available actions, right-click on the game view and select an action from the popover.
+To see the available actions, right-click on the game view and select an action from the menu.
 To move the user's character, click on the scene view and the user's character will move towards that direction.

 ### Actions

 The user's character can perform multiple actions to interact with the game world:

-* *Move* to advance the user's character to one of four directions, e.g. To move the character to the *North*.
+* *Move* to advance the user's character to one of four directions, e.g., to move the character to the *North*.
 * *Take* to hold an entity from the scene.
-The entity must be directly in front of the user's character to be taken, e.g. To grab the entity and move that it later.
+The entity must be directly in front of the user's character to be taken, e.g., to grab the entity and move that it later.
 * *Use* to apply any effects that the held entity might have.
-These effects affect the entities that are located right in font of the user's character, e.g. To chop some logs with an axe.
+These effects affect the entities that are located right in font of the user's character, e.g., to chop some logs with an axe.
-* *Drop* to stop holding an entity, e.g. To stop moving it.
+* *Drop* to stop holding an entity, e.g., to stop moving it.
 * *Interact* to activate any behavior from an entity.
-To interact with another entity, the entity must be located right in front of the user's character, e.g. To activate a teleport or read dialogues from letters.
+To interact with another entity, the entity must be located right in front of the user's character, e.g., to activate a teleport or read dialogues from letters.
 * *Stop* to stop any action being performed and simply idle.

 ### Save files

 The state of the game can be saved at any moment and restored later.
 Save files are full copies of the scene and therefore regular scene files.

-1. To save the state of the game, go to the menu and select the *Save As* option.
+1. To save the state of the game, go to the menu and select the *Save As…* option.
 2. To restore the state of the game, follow the same steps described above to open an scene.

 ## Cooperative game play

 Gameeky was designed from the ground up to create and share cooperative experiences.
 All the games created with it can be played cooperatively.
 There are no special requirements.
 Although there's no theoretical limit as for how many users can join a cooperative game, there are technical limitations.
-E.g. Limited computing resources.
+E.g., limited computing resources.

 To start a cooperative game, follow these steps:

 1. From the launcher, click on the *Play* button from the project's card.
 2. From the player, go to the menu and select the *New* option.
-3. From the creation dialog, increased the number of participants and then click on the *Create* button.
+3. From the creation dialog, increase the number of participants and then click on the *Create* button.

 To join a cooperative game: